AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 - `list all` shows all contacts in FnBuddy.
 - `list main` shows all un-archived contacts in FnBuddy.
 - `list archive` shows all archived contacts in FnBuddy.

+Note: If unexpected extraneous parameters are added such as `list main 123`, the command will default to `list all`.

 ### Deleting a person `delete`